 The 2007 Report of the Intergovernmental Panel on Climate Change placed important, authoritative scientific assessments before the global community.
-With a linear rate of warming of 0.18°C per decade24 over the past 25 years, the IPCC concluded that "most of the observed increase in global average temperatures since the mid-20th century is very likely due to the observed increase in anthropogenic greenhouse gas concentrations."
+With a linear rate of warming of 0.18°C per decade24 over the past 25 years, the IPCC concluded that "most of the observed increase" in global average temperatures since the mid-20th century is very likely due to the observed increase in anthropogenic greenhouse gas concentrations."
 The rate of warming is projected for the next few decades to be a little higher, "about 0.2°C per decade."
-By midcentury, the climatic warming associated with different global emissions scenarios diverge, with end of century values ranging from 1.5°C to 4°C compared to 2000, or about 2-5 °C warmer than pre-industrial global temperature.25 There will likely be more intense tropical cyclones with
+By mid-century, the climatic warming associated with different global emissions scenarios diverge, with end of century values ranging from 1.5°C to 4°C compared to 2000, or about 2-5°C warmer than pre-industrial global temperature.25 There will likely be more intense tropical cyclones with larger peak wind speeds and more heavy precipitation.

-23 Berz, G., W. Kron, T. Loster, E. Rauch, J. Schimetschek, J. Schmieder, A. Siebert, A. Smolka and A. Wirtz, 2001: World Map of Natural Hazards - A Global View of the Distribution and Intensity of Significant Exposures.
-Natural Hazards, 23: 443-465 larger peak wind speeds and more heavy precipitation.
 Drought-affected areas will likely increase in extent and more frequent heavy precipitation events will augment flood risk.
 Reflecting on the disaster loss statistics in the previous section, Munich Re reported that "in view of continued global warming, we anticipate a long-term increase in severe, weather-related natural catastrophes."26